Reinforcement Learning with Dual-Observation for General Video Game Playing: RL with Dual-observation

 \subsection{Decision Policy}

 Action selection strategy is a core component of RL algorithms.
-It directly affects the transaction got by the agent.
-During training, we use $\epsilon$-greedy strategy with linearly decreasing $\epsilon$ value.
-While testing, two decision policies have been considered.
+It directly affects the experience transitions got by agents.
+When training DQN agents, we use the $\epsilon$-greedy strategy with linearly decreasing $\epsilon$ value. while testing, the following two decision policies have been considered.

-The first one uses a greedy approach, i.e., the agent takes the action with the maximum Q-value.
-It's referred to as the \textbf{deterministic policy} in our paper.
-A greedy decision policy can clearly show the training effect of the agent.
+The first one uses a greedy approach, i.e., a DQN agent takes action with the highest Q-value.
+It is referred to as the \emph{deterministic policy} in our paper.
+A greedy decision policy can clearly show the training effect of agents.
 However, sometimes it may be too strict and rigid for an agent.

-Therefore, we also design a \textbf{stochastic policy} using a ``scaled softmax'', described as follows.
+To encourage exploration, we also design a \emph{stochastic policy} to make DQN agents not always select the action with the highest Q-value but also the ``sub-optimal'' ones.
+However, the ordinary epsilon greedy that controls exploration probability proportional to Q-value is not suitable in our case since playing an action shown to be insufficient during training is more likely to be an impaired decision on test levels.
+Therefore, we design a ``scaled softmax'' that decreases the probability of selecting actions with very low Q-values, described as follows.
 First, a probability distribution is computed over actions $\mathcal{A}$ based on their Q-values $\mathbf{Q}^*$.
 For any action $a \in \mathcal{A}$, its probability of being selected is defined as where $q'$ denotes the Q-value shifted by $-(\max{\mathbf{Q}^*}+\min{\mathbf{Q}^*})/2$, and $k=\sigma/(\max{\mathbf{Q}^*}-\min{\mathbf{Q}^*})$ to avoid overflow. $\sigma$ is a control parameter.
-Then, an action randomly selected according to the resulted probability distribution is played.
+Then, an action randomly selected according to the resulting probability distribution is played.
 The parameter $\sigma$ is introduced to control how greedy the strategy is.
 The higher the $\sigma$ is, the higher selection probability the action with maximum Q-value has.